- Home

 If you’re paying into a workplace pension, you probably don’t know exactly how much you’re holding in cash as you’ll usually be invested into a so-called ‘default fund’, unless you’ve chosen a different fund.

-The default fund automatically changes the underlying investments as you approach retirement.
-The closer you get to retirement, the more you’ll probably be moved into investments that are considered less risky such as bonds and cash.
+The default fund automatically changes the underlying investments you hold as you approach retirement, moving your savings into investments that are considered less risky such as bonds and cash.
 However, if you still have some time to go until retirement, you may be comfortable taking more risk with your investments, and most workplace schemes offer a range of funds that you can switch to that hold less cash.
 Read our article Where is my pension invested? to find out more.

 McQueen said: “These default funds give some indication of the use of pure “cash” in retirement planning.
 It is not uncommon for default funds to invest between 1% and 5% of the total fund in cash.
 As the employee approaches their retirement date, the amount invested in cash, and other lower risk investments, will typically increase as the desire for investment growth is replaced by a desire for investment certainty.